-- Instantiating a C++ Servant
+- Instantiating a C# Servant

-- Creating an Identity in C++
+- Creating an Identity in C#

-- Activating a C++ Servant
+- Activating a C# Servant

-- Servant Life Time and Reference Counts

-- UUIDs as Identities in C++
+- UUIDs as Identities in C#

-- Creating Proxies in C++
+- Creating Proxies in C#

-- O Proxies and Servant Activation in C++
+- Proxies and Servant Activation in C#

-- O Direct Proxy Creation in C++
+- O Direct Proxy Creation in C#

-Instantiating a C++ Servant
+Instantiating a C# Servant

-Instantiating a servant means to allocate an instance on the heap:
+Instantiating a servant means to allocate an instance:

 '''

-C++
+C#

-NodePtr servant = new NodeI("Fred");
+Node servant = new NodeI("Fred");

 '''

-This code creates a new NodeI instance on the heap and assigns its address to a smart pointer of type NodePtr.
-This works because NodeI is derived from Node, so a smart pointer of type NodePtr can also look after an instance of type NodeI.
-However, if we want to invoke a member function of the derived NodeI class at this point, we have a problem: we cannot access member functions of the derived NodeI class through a Node Ptr smart pointer, only member functions of Node base class.
-(The C++ type rules prevent us from accessing a member of a derived class through a pointer to a base class.)
-To get around this, we can modify the code as follows:
+This code creates a new NodeI instance and assigns its address to a reference of type Node.
+This works because NodeI is derived from Node, so a Node reference can refer to an instance of type NodeI.
+However, if we want to invoke a method of the NodeI class at this point, we must use a NodeI reference:

-typedef IceUtil::Handle<NodeI> NodeIPtr;
+'''

+C#

-NodeIPtr servant = new NodeI("Fred");
+NodeI servant = new NodeI("Fred");

 '''